decidim/decidim/decidim-proposals/app/packs/documents/decidim/proposals/participatory_texts/participatory_text.md

 - consensus by imposing whatever the organization wants: to be used at will.
 - consensus by ignoring whatever resulted from the previous consensus: to be used when organization don't like the results of another consensus system.

-Ordered lists reset numberings to the correct order (1,2,3,4,5 in this case):
+Ordered lists will be parsed too:

 1. one
-2. two
+1. two
-3. three
+1. three
 1. four
 1. five